LukeShu/dbscripts/README.md

  - `db-update` : add packages to repositories
  - `db-remove` : remove packages from repositories
  - `db-move`   : move packages from one repository to another

-Moving packages from testing to stable repositories is such a common task that we have a wrapper around `db-move` to make it easier:

- - `testing2x`

 Of course, sometimes things go wrong, and you need to drop to a lower-level, but you don't want to go all the way down to pacman's